ricebear-org/ricebear-org.github.io/discord.md

 - AutoDelete-ricebear.
 Currently inactive.
 In some text channels, unpinned messages are deleted after a period of time.

 - Mudae.
 This is a 3rd-party bot not hosted by ricebear.
-Its main function is a gacha game, accessable by members with Mudae Gacha Access.
+Its main function is a gacha game, accessable by members with Mudae Access.

+- The following 3rd-party music bots: FredBoat, Groovy, Hydra, Rythm, and Rythm 2.

 Before requesting a separate bot to join the guild, try looking for an [equivalent cog on cogboard.red](https://cogboard.red/t/approved-repositories/210).

-For a bot to be eligible to join, all of these following requirements must be met to be available on main channels:
+For a bot to be eligible to join, all of these following requirements must be met to be available on main-text channels:

 - They must have a useful purpose.
-- They must be hostable on ricebear Server (in other words, must be self-hostable on a relatively low spec server).
+- They must be self hostable and open source.
 - They must be configurable to not store excessive private data and send anonymized telemetry to a non-ricebear owned server.
 Having no telemetry is a plus.
+Requested bots that require monitoring user activity when they have no business in doing so will not be accepted for any reason.

-For organization channels, the only requirement is to be a useful bot.
+For organization and voice channels, the only requirement is to be a useful bot.

 Once they are eligible to join, the Moderation Team will decide whether or not to add the requested bot in the future.